A brain tumor is a mass of unnecessary cells growing in the brain.

 Stereotactic radiosurgery is a treatment option that delivers a high concentration of radiation directly to the tumor in order to stop its growth, while delivering only a minimal dose of radiation to the surrounding tissue.
 The procedure offers new hope to patients, especially those with previously inoperable or hard-to-reach tumors.

-The CyberKnife® Radiosurgery System at the SSM Neurosciences Institute offers pin-point precision with the use of intelligent robotics.
+The CyberKnife® Radiosurgery System at the SSM Health Neurosciences offers pin-point precision with the use of intelligent robotics.
 Because radiosurgery has such a dramatic effect, the changes are considered “surgical,” although no incision is used.
 This means no blood loss, no anesthesia and fewer complications than traditional surgery.